-- one copy of tree with dynamically allocated instances of nodes - early path recombination - full language model lookahead - approach allows easy decoding along context-free grammars
+one copy of the tree with dynamically allocated instances of nodes

+- · early path recombination

+- full language model lookahead

+- approach allows easy decoding along context-free grammars

 In each node of the PPT, we keep a list of linguistic morphed instances.
 Each instance stores his own backpointer and scores for each state of the underlying Hidden Markov Model (HMM) with respect to the linguistic state of this instance.
-Since the linguistic state is known, we can apply the complete language model information for these scores, given the possible successor words for that node in the PPT.
+Since the linguistic state is now known, we can apply the complete language model information for these scores, given the possible successor words for that node in the PPT.
 The LM scores will be updated on demand based on the compressed PPT.
-An example for the linguistic morphed instances within the PPT framework is shown in figure 2.
+In figure 2, we have attached linguistic morphed instances to the example PPT of figure 1.